Peter Berg's Essays, Dispatches, Presentations, Tributes, and Notes on

-Peace Boat (off Baja California)
+Peace Boat (off Baja Califas)

 Berg's tribute to

 who died in Santa Cruz, California on November, 2003

 of the anarcho-bioregional movement.
 Peter Berg's homage to this most

 inscrutable luminary, August 2006.

 appreciations" celebrating Berry's 93rd birthday.

 - On January 24, 2001 a memorial for

 was held at the New College in San Francisco.
 Peter Berg sent

 Sakaki 2008 was an internationally renowned as a contemporary Taoist

 Notes on Art